rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/ResistanceSystem.md

 The function of the resistance system is to control and vary the resistance felt by the user of the Mario Kart Bike, hereafter referred to as the bike.

-- The H-Bridge microcontroller receives a wireless input from the RRS processing subsystem in the form of a numbered value ranging from 0 to 85 (this value being calculated using current wheel speed as well as required torque) which represents the distance the magnets are set to.
-Each magnet distance correlates to a different resistance state.

-- The H-Bridge microcontroller takes an analog input from the linear actuator to determine its current position.
+- The H-Bridge microcontroller takes an analog input from the linear actuator to determine its current position with 10-bit precision.

-- An external digital input (via the Bluetooth module) is received to determine the calculated set point which the actuator should try to reach based on the received resistance level.
+- An external digital input (via the Bluetooth module) is received to determine the calculated set point which the actuator should extend to.
+This recieved value corresponds to a resistance state, of which there are 1024, since the limiting factor is the 10-bit precision of the controller.

 - The H-bridge supplies either a positive or negative voltage to the linear actuator to control the direction of the actuator's motion.